poisa/finalizer/README.md

 What to do when music notation software leaves you stranded.

-The company that made Finale went out of business.
-You now have a few thousand ".mus" and ".musx" scores that you are about to not be able to open anymore.
-They even had the nerve to tell their users that they would only support new activations for only a year.
-This meant that if you had to reformat your computer after one year, you wouldn't be able to use Finale anymore.
-Thankfully, they reverted this decision one day after making it public, but they still haven't published a plan to actually make this a reality.
-I, for one, don't trust them, so I wrote this software to help those who want a safer option.
+The company that created Finale has gone out of business.
+Now, you have a few thousand “.mus” and “.musx” scores that you may soon be unable to open.
+Initially, they announced that they would only support new activations for one year, meaning that if you needed to reformat your computer after that time, you wouldn’t be able to use Finale anymore.
+Fortunately, they reversed this decision a day after making it public.
+However, they still haven’t provided a concrete plan to implement this change.
+Personally, I don’t trust them, so I developed this software to offer users a safer alternative.

 # Now what?

 You basically have two options:

 1. Keep a dedicated computer or virtual machine running Finale 27 (the latest known version) and keep using it as-is.
-This will work but might not be practical or even possible for everyone.
+This approach works but might not be practical or even possible for everyone.
-2. Export all your files into to the [MusicXML](https://www.musicxml.com/) format.
-This is a generic format that keeps your notes, key changes, etc, but not your fined tune positioning of things (oh, well).
-This is also a format that can be opened by other notation software packages.
-Opening these files with another software won't make them look exactly like you had them in Finale, but at least will save you from having to do 90% of the work from scratch.
+2. Export all your files to the [MusicXML](https://www.musicxml.com/) format.
+This is a generic format that preserves your notes, key changes, etc., but not the fine-tuned positioning of elements (oh, well).
+MusicXML can be opened by other notation software.
+While these files won’t look exactly as they did in Finale, at least you’ll avoid having to redo 90% of the work from scratch.

 It's safe to assume that in the long-run, most users will chose option 2 above, and will eventually end up migrating to another notation software.
 But there's a catch...

-**Exporting each and every one of you scores will take a lifetime!** I wrote this software to make this process as painless and fast as possible, and reducing this process to three steps.
+**Exporting each and every one of your scores would take forever!** I wrote this software to make the process as painless and fast as possible, reducing it to just three steps.

 # Requirements